 Accident on I-110 South, near Airline Highway has one lane blocked

-BATON ROUGE-Accident on I-110 Southbound near Airline Highway is causing a traffic backup.
+BATON ROUGE — Accident on I-110 Southbound near Airline Highway is causing a traffic backup.

 DOTD says one left lane is blocked, traffic will be diverted to an alternate route.